 Single-cell RNA sequencing can reveal complex and rare cell populations, uncover regulatory relationships between genes, and track the trajectories of distinct cell lineages in development.
-The African Centre for Gene Technologies (ACGT) and researchers from the University of Zurich decided to host a webinar titled “The differential analyses and beyond for single cell RNA-sequencing data” on 03 November 2021.
+The African Centre for Gene Technologies (ACGT) and researchers from the ETH University of Zürich co-hosted a webinar titled “Differential analyses and beyond for single cell RNA-sequencing data” on 3 November 2021.

 For more information, please contact Mr Molati Nonyane at or Tel: 012 420 6139.